The South Pacific Coast Railroad

 Today much of the line survives.
 The scenic mountain section between Los Gatos and Olympia was abandoned in 1940 and the track was removed and a tunnel dynamited during WW II.
 The section through Alameda in was abandoned in the 1941.
 The rest of the northern portion of the SPC continues to be operated as part of the Union Pacific Railroad.
 The Santa Cruz, Big Trees & Pacific Railway operates from Olympia to Santa Cruz as a tourist railroad and common carrier.

-For more information on narrow gauge railroads try: The Birth of California's Narrow Gauge Railroads
+For more information on narrow gauge railroads try: Pacific Narrow Gauge Railroads